 ISHR and LBGTIQ rights

 Building on our leading role in developing the Yogyakarta Principles and the Yogyakarta Principles plus 10, and in contributing to the creation and renewal of a UN expert dedicated to these issues, ISHR works with LGBTIQ rights defenders and movements to strengthen international, regional and national protections against violence discrimination.
-You can read more about our work here.
+You can read more about our specific work on this here.